beckafly/insulatejs/README.md

     as a myObj member.
 Can also be done with insulate.createMember();.
     Now try to reset either one:
     myObj = "I am trying to hack you";
-    console.log(myObj); //will  print out an oject!
+    console.log(typeof myObj); //will print out an object!
     myObj.myObjInner = "I am trying to hack you";
-    console.log(myObj.myObjInner); //will still print out your object!
+    console.log(typeof myObj.myObjInner); //will still print out an object!

 To create immutable methods: